florian-abeillon/learning_blackjack/README.md

-This Notebook is the result of my Ecole Polytechnique's INF581 - Advanced Machine Learning and Autonomous Agents course.
+Result of my Ecole Polytechnique's INF581 - Advanced Machine Learning and Autonomous Agents course.
 Goal was to train an autonomous agent to play Blackjack - and maybe to have a positive outcome in average.

 You will find the implementation of :
 * naïve algorithms